-Gym junkies and regular folk alike, we are all mobilising our flesh vehicles around in hopes that the better we care for them, the better we will feel.
+Gym junkies and regular folk alike, we are all mobilising our flesh vehicles in the hope that the better we care for them, the better we will feel.
 In the spirit of the age old adage "use it or lose it" loved by our parents doctors, we’ve compiled a list of our favourite activewear brands to move in, because even if your coordination levels are at sub-zero, your outfit can compensate.
 At least that's what we're telling ourselves.

 An old, faithful favourite.
 With a commitment to diversity and sustainability, performance is not the only thing going for Nike.
 Their extremely extensive range caters to essentially any kind of sporting needs you may have, even if those sporting needs include playing Wii in a tracksuit.

 A minimalists dream.
 Stretchy ribbed sets fit into the elevated activewear category with their muted, on-trend tonal palettes.
 A range of sports bras, leggings, bike shorts, and more have you SET (sorry).

 A sustainable activewear brand for those who want simple activewear solutions and a clean conscience.
 Outdoor Voices offers a range of sizes, colours, cuts, and spans across womenswear, menswear, and kids.